Interview : Gwenifer Raymond

-Ahead of FOCUS Wales 2019 (where she will play a showcase set) I spoke to Gwenifer Raymond by phone to find out more about her relationship to the music she plays; a short conversation revealing she is open, intelligent and thoughtful, with a quick humour to frame her thoughts.
+Ahead of a showcase set at FOCUS Wales 2019 I spoke to Gwenifer Raymond by phone to find out more about her relationship to the music she plays; a short conversation revealing she is open, intelligent and thoughtful, with a quick humour to frame her thoughts.

 FtM: You’ve played in punk and grunge bands, but your debut album is in essence American Primitive.
 What attracts you to this musical form?